 France - Day 7 : Finally a break

 Like last year, we decided to buy a lot of food on our day off and then do nothing but eat.
 It was already warm at 9 o'clock, so we couldn't really sleep in.
 We had some food left from yesterday but needed to go to the village after breakfast to buy more.
 Everywhere were cyclists and stores selling Ventoux memorabilia.
-At first glance there didn't seem a supermarket, but we found one eventually.
+At first glance, there didn't seem to be a supermarket, but we eventually found one.
 I emptied all my bags so we could carry as much food as possible.
 We bought everything: bread, jam, cheese, paté, watermelon, pineapple, maple joe, fruitcake, wine, beer, lemonade, cookies, and candy.
 We could barely put everything on our bikes.
-With full panniers, we returned to the campsite where we laid everything out in the last remaining shadowy spot.
+With full panniers, we returned to the campsite, where we laid everything out in the last remaining shadowy spot.

 We could spend a few minutes in the shade before it got super sunny.

-First we ate the watermelon, then the fruitcake.
-I ate the entire fresh goat cheese with a baguette, Bram didn't like it.
+First, we ate the watermelon, then the fruitcake.
+I ate the entire fresh goat cheese with a baguette.
+Bram didn't like it.
 Then we started the pineapple.
-Butchering it with only a small pocket knife turned out to be pretty difficult.
-I ate a few pieces with the skin still on which messed my mouth up.
-Afterwards we were pretty full but the shade was gone.
+Butchering it with only a tiny pocket knife was pretty tricky.
+I ate a few pieces with the skin still on, which messed my mouth up.
+Afterward, we were pretty full, but the shade was gone.

 Stefan and Bojan would arrive around 2 o'clock.
-It was around noon so we needed to kill some time.
-It was really too hot to just sit in the sun so we walked back to the village.
-There were 3 bike stores and some souvenir stands.
+It was around noon, so we needed to kill some time.
+It was too hot to sit in the sun, so we walked back to the village.
+There were three bike stores and some souvenir stands.
 We each send a postcard home before returning to the campsite.
 It was so hot that our bag with candy had turned liquid and spilled on my towel.
 I cut the damaged part out with a knife.
 The soles of my cycling shoes had also come apart due to the heat.

 Pitching the tent and tarp was pretty hard work in the heat, but we managed.
 The fridge was also nice to prevent the rest of our food from melting.